arey0pushpa/modelling-cell-evolution/README.md

          b# Prev State -> {0} :dead:   Next State -> {1,2} :
                Cell with a compartment having two materials molecule 1 and 2.

-     2. Deletion Table : Which removes the materials from the cell compartments or completely delete a compartment (equivalent to a empty compartment).
+     2. Deletion Table : Which removes the materials from the cell compartments or completely delete a it.
+                          (equivalent to a empty compartment).